 The Pirate Fairy actually isn’t a bad little film that, albeit geared more toward the younger age group, has some good animation and voice work plus the story is well written.
 While I might not revisit it anytime soon, it’s still a slight recommendation for families.
-The Blu-ray released by Disney has great video/audio transfers although the features are pretty forgettable.

 The Pirate Fairy